 Finally, if you have previously applied cheaper masonry sealant products which may have worked for a year or less.
 Then this product is for you.
 Save hundreds or even thousands of pounds on remedial re-pointing, re-plastering and re-decoration by treating your external walls, facades and gables with Extreme Climate.
-The ultimate water seal for your masonry in extreme weather.
-Extreme Climate Water Seal can help by limiting the moisture absorption/evaporation cycle which leaves mineral salts deposited on the surface.
+The ultimate water sealant for your masonry in extreme weather, Extreme Climate Water Seal can help by limiting the moisture absorption/evaporation cycle which leaves mineral salts deposited on the surface.

 Our wealth of experience supplying masonry sealant products ensures we supply only the highest quality.
-For more information regarding how our brick sealer can help you, don’t hesitate to contact us.
+For more information regarding how our breathable brick sealer can help you, don’t hesitate to contact us.

 In general it is very important that the surface to be treated is dry and masonry joints are sound, free from cracks and that all organic growth and accumulated contaminants are removed before application.
 As with all surface treatments you should apply to a small test area to check for compatibility before proceeding to full application.
 It is the user’s responsibility to establish suitability for the task in hand.
 Note: “Extreme Climate” can also be used in some instances to protect interior stone finishes but is best applied during construction/ re-fit phase when residual odour is less of an issue than in occupied premises.